+Lithium-ion battery technology has come a long way, but battery backs still can’t compete with plugged-in power.
 Cordless saws are best for smaller projects or jobs around the house.
 They excel at cutting plywood and softer boards.
 If that sounds like what you need, cordless saws will change your life, but if you’re working with harder woods or greater quantities, corded is the better choice.

+The blade you choose is just as important as the saw you go with.
+Most circular saws make it so easy to swap out the blade.
 Conveniently, many blade manufacturers write the relevant information about the blade’s size and purpose right on it.
 Here’s a general guide to the different choices:

 - Blades for cutting metal are also toothless but have channels built-in for dissipating heat.